Culture

 New York City vs. Chicago

-August 13, 2009 by deeb
+August 13, 2009

 We made it back from New York on Monday and I’ve been very happy puttering about the house and neighborhood for the last couple days, getting myself back on track on the home front.